Skip to main content

 Fantasy: Realms of Imagination

-Inspired by Fantasy: Realms of Imagination at the British Library, the display in our libraries explored how fantasy is flourishing today across a range of different media, literature, TV, film, games and more, and looked back at the origins and the rich diversity of the fantasy genre, from Arthurian legends to manga and live action role-playing games.
+Inspired by Fantasy: Realms of Imagination at the British Library, the display that toured Kent Libraries from October 2023 to February 2024 explored how fantasy is flourishing today across a range of different media, literature, TV, film, games and more, and looked back at the origins and the rich diversity of the fantasy genre, from Arthurian legends to manga and live action role-playing games.

 Find free resources and recording of events from the exhibition below.